bhisaac/5eFP/5eFP-SRD.md

 # Equipment
 ## Coins
-A 5eFP game uses coins (**⛁**), a single denomination representing wealth, resources, experience, and reputation.
+A 5eFP game uses coins (**⛁** equals 1 coin), a single denomination representing wealth, resources, experience, and reputation.
 The name of a coin may change in some 5eFP games.
 For example, coins might be called "gold pieces" in a medieval fantasy setting, while coins might refer to "credits" in a futuristic sci-fi setting.
 A game's setting handbook details what coins are called in a game.
 All coins use the following rules.

 ## Earning Coins
-GMs award 1**⛁** whenever PCs complete an encounter.
-Award +1⛁ coin when the following conditions are met:
+GMs award **⛁** whenever PCs complete an encounter.
+Award +⛁ when the following conditions are met:

-- The PCs find one or more treasures.
+- The PCs find one or more treasures during the encounter.
-- The PCs increase one or more reputations.
+- The PCs increase one or more reputations during the encounter.

 The number of coins GMs award when encounters are completed increases to 2**⛁** starting at 3rd level and 3**⛁** beginning at 6th level.